Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles

 \section{Cooperative Mapping and Navigation}

-The exploration of a specified unknown area, or region, from AVs is a well known duty in the scientific literature \cite{kumar2023}.
-The AVs, whose number is $N_\text{AV}$, are equipped by 2D range-based sensors \cite{holzhuter2023}, e.g., lidars or depth cameras, which cover a maximum range $\rho_\text{max}$.
-The pose of AVs is perfectly known, e.g., by fusion of differential GPS and odometry techniques \cite{ohno2004}.
+The exploration of a specified unknown area, or region, from AVs is a well-known duty in the scientific literature \cite{kumar2023}.
+We assume that the AVs, whose number is $N_\text{AV}$, are equipped with 2D range-based sensors \cite{holzhuter2023}, e.g., lidars or depth cameras, which cover a maximum range $\rho_\text{max}$.
+In our sensing model, we consider measurement errors in the order of a few centimeters in range and a few tenths of a degree in angular resolution \cite{holzhuter2023}.
+Pose estimate errors, instead, are not considered, so as to extract the raw performance of the cooperative mapping and navigation algorithms.
+Such pose errors, generated for example by GPS or DGPS devices, may range from a few centimeters to a few meters, in outdoor environments \cite{ohno2004}.
 In our scenario, the AVs start from positions placed on the boundary of the region to be explored.